-We are pleased to announced that we have landed a deal with Nissay Asset Management (Nippon Life Insurance group), one of Japan’s largest asset Management businesses.
+We are pleased to welcome our first Japanese client, Nissay Asset Management (Nippon Life Insurance group), one of Japan’s largest asset management businesses, to the Frontier client family.
 The collaboration will enable Nissay AM to leverage Frontier’s insights and information to enhance its support for Japanese pension clients.

-Frontier officially launched its Tokyo office in 2022 after many years of patiently assessing the Japanese market and building relationships across the local institutional investment sector.
-This agreement with Nissay AM marks a significant milestone for the influential Australian asset consulting firm, solidifying its presence in the region.
+We officially launched our Tokyo office in 2022 after many years of patiently assessing the Japanese market and building relationships across the local institutional investment sector.
+This agreement with Nissay AM marks a significant milestone for us, solidifying our presence in the region.

 Nissay AM holds a strong position in Japan’s private pension market, managing around A$350 billion in assets.
 Their NAVIS platform offers pension clients access to a suite of market data, tools, and resources for asset allocation planning, complemented by expert advice from Nissay AM’s consulting team.

 This follows the Japanese government introducing a set of “Asset Owner Principles” in an effort to raise the standard of the local asset management industry.
 The principles are designed to encourage asset owners to take more responsibility for their investment outcomes including engaging with external experts, such as asset consultants.
-Frontier has seized the opportunity to bring its model of independent and unconflicted advice to the broader Japanese market, where investors have previously relied largely on fund managers for insights and advice.
+We have seized the opportunity to bring our model of independent and unconflicted advice to the broader Japanese market, where investors have previously relied largely on fund managers for insights and advice.

 Our CEO, Andrew Polson, is enthusiastic about the partnership.
 “This is a landmark achievement for our business and to break ground in the Japanese market with an organisation of Nissay AM’s calibre, is incredibly exciting,” said Andrew.